Vector

 You can add custom CSS to your theme for more advanced customizations.
 This allows you to tweak the design beyond the default options.

-Page builders like Elementor and Beaver Builder offer drag-and-drop builders that make it easy to create custom layouts without coding.
+Page builders like Elementor and Beaver Builder offer drag-and-drop builders that make it easy to create custom layouts without touching codes.

 If you need to make significant changes, consider creating a child theme.
 This allows you to customize your theme without losing changes when the parent theme is used.